unicorn-rs/unicorn-rs/README.md

 - Sébastien Duquette (@ekse)
 - Israel Hallé (@isra17) for redesigning the callbacks API
 - Richo Healey (@richo)
+- Kim Christensen (@kichristensen) for the Windows support
 - petevine for reviewing the project and adding tests
 - jschievink for his help with the API design
 - m4b for the build.rs script